Jerrysuper123/artisan-bread-backend/README.md

 # Stripe webhooks

-Upon successful checkout, Stripe will consume below end point, sending to our server the checkout information.
+Upon successful checkout, Stripe will consume below end point, sending over to our server the checkout information.

 POST
 ```